6 Essential Men’s Summer Shoes An ode to hot weather kicks

 Tim Newcomb, Sports Illustrated

-Old fashioned plimsolls and tennis shoes pair particularly well with khaki chinos and navy blazers — and hopefully you knew that already.
+Old fashioned plimsolls and tennis shoes pair particularly well with khaki chinos and navy blazers — and hopefully, you knew that already.
 They’re fine with jeans, but we’d not say they’re the best choice for them.

 What makes a brogue a brogue (rather than an Oxford) are the holes running throughout the upper.
 Nowadays these are decorative, but they used to be there for a reason — here’s a dandy little biography of the brogan.
-For special occasions and whenever you are expected not to be in causal mode, this is the safest style of shoe to wear.
+For special occasions and whenever you are expected not to be in casual mode, this is the safest style of shoe to wear.
 We recommend lighter shades of brown, including British tan.
 Olive plays very well with many of the colors in your summer palette.

 Don’t save them for special occasions.
 If you feel bold enough to wear them with confidence, treat yourself to a pair of spectator shoes — as long as they do not have pointy toes.
 A clean but well-traveled and slightly tatty pair of spectator shoes (two-tone wingtips) or saddle shoes can turn a safe, by-the-numbers look into something divine.
-As long as the top half of our outfit is not a t-shirt only, here’s almost no wrong way to wear leather and linen spectators.
+As long as the top half of your outfit is not a t-shirt only, here’s almost no wrong way to wear leather and linen spectators.
 They look fab with jeans, chino shorts, and lighter-color tropical-weight wool suits.

 Boat Shoes/Deck Shoes

 If there’s a shoe that says “summer,” this is it.
-They’re known both as boat shoes and deck shoes, while in Cape Cod they’re more generally known as “topsiders” — read this.
+They’re known both as boat shoes and deck shoes, while in Cape Cod they’re more generally known as “topsiders.”
 Choices of colors for this style now abound, and you can enjoy deciding whether to go trad or rad.
 We’re not huge fans of canvas models (see below), and whichever color you choose we recommend sticking to leather.
 You’ll also want to pause to ponder the sole.
 Currently there are some unusual modern variations of the traditional (or classic) sole, and we’re not in love with them.
 If you’re buying your first pair, do it right: buy Sperry.
 If you’ve already got a pair, try our favorite moccasin variant: the blucher, perhaps done most beautifully by Alden.

 While not quite as refined as a boat shoe, summer slip-ons can be stylish.
 Principles, here, are on par with those for canvas lace-up sneakers, with this option best suiting those who will slip in and out of different shoes over the course of the day.
 When they are clean and in good nick, traditional styles in solid colors might be workplace-appropriate on casual days.
-We prefer them in canvas, and are partial to navy blue — a color which tends to weather well and fade beautifully.
+We prefer them in canvas and are partial to navy blue — a color which tends to weather well and fade beautifully.
 Wear without socks, or with some no-shows.
 We’re not sure that Vans are the best use of money.
 Spend on nice hand-sewn blucher moccasins, and get your blue canvas slip-ons at Walmart.